jpark314/dotfiles/README.md

 Updates
 =======
 Most of the scripts that I wrote are both compatible with Linux and Mac
-* Node on 12/13/2017:
+* Note on 12/13/2017:
-  * While I was messing around with YouCompleteMe and python binary files under /usr/local/bin, I somehow managed to mess up other dependable packages
+  * While I was messing around with YouCompleteMe and python binary files under /usr/local/bin, I somehow managed to mess up other python dependable packages
   * Now pip3 and some other commands don't work and I'm afraid many of my packages are all messed up, time to do a clean reinstall